viroos/k2-charts/prometheus/README.md

+# Deprecated

+This chart has been deprecated.
+Please see https://kubeapps.com/charts/stable/prometheus for a possible replacement chart.

 # Usage

 The Prometheus Service is exposed as a [NodePort](http://kubernetes.io/docs/user-guide/services/#type-nodeport) type Kubernetes Service.
 Users typically interact with it through a proxied endpoint.
 When using k2 on AWS, each master node is behind an ELB.
 To determine the CNAME for the ELB use kubectl.
 For example: